ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 The goal of a TCR is to produce a curated set of listings, which are entries that have successfully been included in the registry.
 Listings begin as proposals which indicate intent to join the registry, backed by a number of tokens.
 Proposals and listings may be challenged at any time, where a challenger must put up an equal number of tokens as the listing or proposal owner.
 Challenges trigger votes, which any token holder may participate in.
 If voted out, the validator’s tokens are distributed to the individuals responsible for raising – and voting in – the successful challenge.

-In this system, holders of the protocol’s native staking token, _Kosu_ (ERC-20 standard), can vote on proposals using a 1 token 1 vote basis.
-Validators and Posters are required to stake Kosu in order to perform their designated roles in the network.
+Holders of the protocol’s native staking token, KOSU (implemnting the ERC-20 standard), can vote on proposals using a one-token-vote basis.
+Validators and Posters are required to stake Kosu tokens in order to perform their designated roles in the network.
 These participants will also be able to vote on proposals using their Validator or Poster stakes.

 ### Network participants
 The primary stakeholders within the Kosu system are validators, posters, and voters.
 It is possible and likely for individual stakeholders to serve two (or more) roles at once.